Collection of backbone computation algorithms (pysat.examples.bbscan)#

 [1, -3]

-Each of the available algorithms can be augmented with two simple heuristics aiming at reducing satisfying assignments and, thus, filtering out unnecessary literals: literal lifting and filtering rotatable literals.
-Both are described in the aforementioned paper.
+Each of the available algorithms can be augmented with a simple heuristic aiming at reducing satisfying assignments and, thus, filtering out unnecessary literals: namely, filtering rotatable literals.
+The heuristic is described in the aforementioned paper.

 Module details#

 A solver for computing all backbone literals of a given Boolean formula.
-It implements 6 algorithms for backbone computation described in [1] augmented with two simple heuristics that can be speed up the process.
+It implements 6 algorithms for backbone computation described in [1] augmented with a heuristic that can be speed up the process.

 Main solving method.
 A user is supposed to specify which backbone computation algorithm they want to use: